David Cameron: Family

 Cameron married Samantha Sheffield, the daughter of Sir Reginald Sheffield, 8th Baronet, and Annabel Lucy Veronica Jones (later Viscountess Astor) in 1996.
 They have had four children.
 Their first child, Ivan Reginald Ian, was born on 8 April 2002 in Hammersmith and Fulham, London, with a rare combination of cerebral palsy and a form of severe epilepsy called Ohtahara syndrome, requiring round-the-clock care.
 Recalling the receipt of this news, Cameron was quoted as saying: "The news hits you like a freight train ...
 You are depressed for a while because you are grieving for the difference between your hopes and the reality.
 But then you get over that, because he's wonderful."
 Ivan was cared for at the specialist NHS Cheyne Day Centre in West London, which closed shortly after he left it.
 Ivan died at St Mary's Hospital, Paddington, London, on 25 February 2009, aged six.

 The Camerons have two daughters, Nancy Gwen (born 2004) and Florence Rose Endellion (born 2010), and a son, Arthur Elwen (born 2006).
 Cameron took paternity leave when Arthur was born, and this decision received broad coverage.
 It was also stated that Cameron would be taking paternity leave after his second daughter was born.
 She was born at the Royal Cornwall Hospital on 24 August 2010, three weeks prematurely, while the family was on holiday in Cornwall.
 Her third given name, Endellion, is taken from the village of St Endellion near where the Camerons were holidaying.

 Cameron at SXSW London in June 2025.

-In early May 2008, the Camerons decided to enroll their daughter Nancy at a state primary school.
+In early May 2008, the Camerons decided to enrol their daughter Nancy at a state primary school.
 For three years before that, they had been attending its associated church, St Mary Abbots, near the Cameron family home in North Kensington.
 Cameron's constituency home is in Dean, Oxfordshire, and the Camerons have been described as key members of the Chipping Norton set.

 It was announced that Cameron would miss Prime Minister's Questions on 8 September 2010 to fly to southern France to see his father, Ian Cameron, who had had a stroke with coronary complications.
 Later that day, his father died.
 Cameron attended a private ceremony for the funeral of his father on 17 September 2010 in Berkshire, which prevented him from hearing the address of Pope Benedict XVI in Westminster Hall, an occasion he would otherwise have attended.
 In 2012 Cameron was criticised for leaving his daughter alone in a pub.
 Cameron had apparently left and forgotten her.

+In 2025, Cameron revealed to The Sunday Times that the previous year he had been diagnosed with prostate cancer after his wife encouraged him to get tested.
+Cameron added that he had undergone successful treatment to combat the disease.
+He has since advocated for targeted screening programmes.